2021 MTV MIAW Awards

-The 8th Annual MTV Millennial Awards took place on July 13, 2021 at the Quarry Studios in Mexico City.
+The 8th Annual MTV MIAW Awards took place on July 13, 2021, at the Quarry Studios in Mexico City.
 It was broadcast live by MTV Latin America.
 The awards celebrated the best of Latin music and the digital world of the millennial generation.
-The list of nominees were revealed on June 7, 2021.
+The list of nominees was revealed on June 7, 2021.
 Leading the list of nominees was Karol G with six nominations, followed by Bad Bunny y Danna Paola with five each.

 Performances

 The performers were announced via the official MTV Miaw website.

 Winners and nominees

 Nominees were announced on June 7, 2021.
 Winners are listed in bold.